sedol1339/files/abstracts.md

 Hua, T., Wang, W., Xue, Z., Ren, S., Wang, Y., & Zhao, H. (2021).
 On Feature Decorrelation in Self-Supervised Learning. arXiv, 2105.00470.
 Retrieved from https://arxiv.org/abs/2105.00470v2

+#bayesian_nn #ensembling #ood_generalization Izmailov, P., Nicholson, P., Lotfi, S., & Wilson, A. G. (2021).
+Dangers of Bayesian Model Averaging under Covariate Shift. arXiv, 2106.11905.
+Retrieved from https://arxiv.org/abs/2106.11905v2

+    - It was shown (https://arxiv.org/abs/2104.14421v1) that BNN provide shockingly poor OOD performance
+    - We show that Bayesian model averaging perform poorly for data corruption, domain shift, spurious correlations
+    - We propose priors for improving generalization under covariate shift

+#bayesian_nn #ensembling #ood_generalization Izmailov, P., Vikram, S., Hoffman, M. D., & Wilson, A. G. (2021).
+What Are Bayesian Neural Network Posteriors Really Like? arXiv, 2104.14421.
+Retrieved from https://arxiv.org/abs/2104.14421v1

+    - We study BNN posteriors with full-batch Hamiltonian Monte Carlo (HMC)
+    - HMC can take tens of thousands of training epochs to produce a single sample from the posterior.
+To address this challenge, we parallelize the computation over hundreds of TPU devices
+    - We show that BNNs can achieve significant performance gains over standard training and deep ensembles
+    - Posterior tempering is not needed, with little evidence for a "cold posterior" effect
+    - BMA performance is robust to the choice of prior and its scale
+    - While BNN have good performance for OOD detection, they show surprisingly poor generalization under domain shift
+    - We compare predictive distributions for HMC and cheaper alternatives such as deep ensembles and SGMCMC

 #fine_tuning Kanavati, F., & Tsuneki, M. (2021).
 Partial transfusion: on the expressive influence of trainable batch norm parameters for transfer learning. arXiv, 2102.05543.
 Retrieved from https://arxiv.org/abs/2102.05543v1

     - It is typically recommended to fine-tune the model with the BatchNorm layers kept in inference mode